Devanshshah1309/notes/notes/stochastic-processes/week-1.md

 :::

-Also in general, we don’t care so much about a single “path” rather than a set of paths (which is basically defined by an event). e.g. the set of paths which take at least one snake, the set of paths which reach the last square in 15 steps, etc. This is similar to the case of continuous random variable → we can never assign a probability measure for $P(X=a)$ when $X$ is a continuous random variable because $X$ can take on infinite number of value - so we look at a range $P(a < X < b)$.
+Also in general, we don’t care so much about a single “path” rather than a set of paths (which is basically defined by an event). e.g. the set of paths which take at least one snake, the set of paths which reach the last square in 15 steps, etc. This is similar to the case of continuous random variable → we can never assign a probability measure for $P(X=a)$ when $X$ is a continuous random variable because $X$ can take on infinite number of value - so we look at a range $P(a < X < b)$ (and consider the limit as the size of the interval $(a, b)$ shrinks to zero whilst still always containing our point of interest).

 ### Why do we care about Stochastic Processes?